 Msmtp also handles multiple accounts very elegantly, we just add another account block for the second account.

-account personal host smtp.gmail.com port 587 protocol smtp auth on from email@example.com user firstname.lastname@example.org password secret tls on tls_nocertcheck account work host smtp.gmail.com port 587 protocol smtp auth on from email@example.com user firstname.lastname@example.org password secret tls on tls_nocertcheck account default : personal
+# shared defaults since both are gmail accounts defaults host smtp.gmail.com port 587 protocol smtp auth on tls on tls_trust_file /etc/ssl/certs/ca-certificates.crt account personal from email@example.com user firstname.lastname@example.org password secret account work from email@example.com user firstname.lastname@example.org password secret account default : personal

 Now we can simply call